temporalio/documentation/docs-src/cloud-context/pricing.md

 Q: What’s the minimum fee to run Temporal Cloud?

 A: The Temporal Cloud service is consumption based.
 You pay only for what you need with no minimum.
-Basic Support has a minimum monthly fee of $200 per month.
+Basic support has a minimum monthly fee of $200 per month.

 Q: How do I pay for Temporal Cloud?